-Peplink is a large and well respected company in the mobile networking space - primarily focused on high end applications ranging from providing cellular connectivity to fleets of vehicles to enabling whole-building network installations for hotels and offices.
+Peplink is a large and well respected company in the mobile networking space - primarily focused on high end applications ranging from providing cellular connectivity for fleets of vehicles to enabling whole-building network installations for hotels and offices.

 While Peplink's Pepwave routers are not specifically designed with individual mobile users in mind, they do offer many solid and well supported products that many advanced users have grown to rely on.